encolajs/encolajs-enforma/docs/recipes/multi-input-field.md

    - `has_min` - checks if the range has a `min` component that is a number and returns a "Start of the range is missing" type of message
    - `has_max` - checks if the range has a `max` component that is a number and returns a "End of the range is missing" type of message
    - `is_range` - checks if the `max` value is greater than the `min` value and returns a "End of range must be greater than the start" type of message

+There are trade-offs between these options.
+In the second option you will have to consider the following questions: If the user fills out the `min` when do you show the message that the `max` has to be filled?
+Most likely when the `max` component is blurred, right?
+But if the component only passes one value to the form component how could you do that?